fatfreecrm/ffcrm_merge/README.markdown

 * Abstracted out merge logic so it is easy to write merge code for other entities.
 Currently we only provide support for contacts and accounts **patches welcome**
 * Added merge_hook so you can add your own customisations (see below)
 * Fixed bug where account duplicate tags were always ignored
+* Fixed bug where assigned_to, user_id and reports_to were not always set correctly
+* Added ability to merge addresses visually
+* Moved styles out of template and into css

 MERGE HOOKS
 ===========